Free Shipping on all orders over $150

 Photo by August de Richelieu from Pexels

 NB: don’t get too caught up in all the ‘diets’ out there.
 Science shows there is no one size fits all, although some recommendations apply to many of the more sensible regimens.
 These include eating unprocessed foods, lean proteins and healthy fats, and ditching processed foods.
 Overall, the Mediterranean Diet is consistently a winner for menopausal women, both for relieving symptoms and weight management.
 What’s more, it’s very safe and has been found to be sustainable in the long term.
+Winning!

-1. Love Your Gut
+1. Love your gut

 The reason you’re hearing so much more about gut health these days is because we know more about it.
-Way more than we did 10 years ago.
+Way more than we did 15 years ago.
 You may have learned that our digestive system is home to trillions of bacteria also known as microbiome, microbiota and gut flora.
 These are made up of a mix of good and bad bugs and we need to keep them in a healthy balance.
 And that balance has a large role to play in weight management.
 The good guys help us digest and metabolise our food.
 They flourish with fibre from foods like fresh vegetables and whole grains.
 Also, if you don’t have a histamine intolerance, fermented foods like sauerkraut.

-2. Enjoy More Vegetables
+2. Enjoy more vegetables

-3. Eat Less Sugar
+3. Eat less sugar

 There is a myriad of reasons for eating less refined sugar when it comes to waging war on belly fat.
 It’s a prime contributor to insulin and leptin resistance and the bad guys in our digestive system adore it.
 You can read more in our sugar series here.

-4. Load Up On PPFF (whole foods, phytoestrogens, protein, fat & fibre)
+4. Load up on PPFF (whole foods, phytoestrogens, protein, fat & fibre)

-We need them for fuel and they’re one of the three essential macronutrients: protein, fat and carbohydrates.
+We need carbs for fuel and they’re one of the three essential macronutrients: protein, fat and carbohydrates.
 With that said, be aware that refined carbs like potato chips, white bread, pasta and sugar-filled ‘treats’ feed the gut’s bad bugs.
-Stripped of fibre and nutrients in the manufacturing process, the body burns them very quickly, thereby rapidly spiking blood sugar.
+Stripped of fibre and nutrients in the manufacturing process, the body burns them quickly, thereby rapidly spiking blood sugar.
 In turn, this encourages mood swings, energy fluctuations and the accumulation of belly fat.

 Ultimately, it becomes a vicious cycle, because eating these foods causes you to crave more.
-So when it comes to carbohydrates, it’s essential to choose complex carbs such as beans, peas, sweet potatoes and whole grains.
+So when it comes to carbohydrates, it’s smart to choose complex carbs such as beans, peas, sweet potatoes and whole grains.

 And remember, less is more when it comes to weight loss.
 An easy guideline is to load up half your plate with vegetables, a quarter with protein, and an eighth each healthy fat and carbohydrate.